ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Challenge: Adding the highscore

 `curl -X GET -H "Content-Type: application/json"  "<http://localhost:9000/questions>"`

+## React Router: building Single-Page Applications (SPA)

+### Routing and Single-Page Applications (SPAs)

+#### What is Routing

+most front-end frameworks have these client side routing capabilities baked right into the framework.

+But React is different, because it relies on third party packages for many different functionalities, and routing is one of them.

+So in React, routing is usually handled by this third party package called `react-router`.
+And this is probably the most important and most used React third party library out there.
+So if you want to learn React development, you need to learn React Router.

+The reason for that is that routing is fundamental for building something that we call **single-page applications**.

+#### SPAs

+Single-page applications, or SPAs for short, are web applications that are executed entirely on the client, so only in the user's web browser.

+single-page applications rely heavily on the concept of routes where different URLs correspond to different views.

+Whenever a user clicks on a special link provided by the Router, the URL in the browser simply changes.

+In the case of React, this job is usually done by `react-router`.

+Now, changing the URL will then trigger the DOM to be updated as a result.
+And in single-page applications, it's always *JavaScript* that will update the DOM and therefore the page.

+So usually on a normal webpage, when we click on a link, the browser will load a completely new page and then show us that new page.

+But single-page applications are completely different.
+The page is simply updated by *JavaScript*, which means that **there will never be a complete page reload**.
+And that's the whole point of the single-page application.
+It's the entire app in just one page.
+So without any hard reloads.

+This makes the web application feel just like a native desktop or a mobile application, which is really a fantastic user experience.

+whenever the URL is changed, `react-router` and `React` itself will update the DOM by simply rendering the component that corresponds to the new URL.
+And then, of course, the whole cycle can be repeated as many times as necessary.

+So each time the user keeps clicking on a Router link, that will change the URL and the component that's being displayed on the screen, all without reloading the page.

+Now, it's quite common that some pages need to display some external data, but that's not a problem at all.
+Whenever that happens, a component can just load some additional data from a server, usually from some kind of web API.
+So while the single-page app itself runs entirely on the client, it can always communicate with a server in order to fetch some data that it needs, just like we have been doing before in other applications.

+What we cannot do is to load a completely new page, because then it would no longer be a single-page app.

+**<span style='color: #495fcb'> Note:** we could actually say that all React apps are in fact single-page applications, because all of them are never reloaded, so think of all the apps that we have built up until this point.

+However, in a professional application, that's just not enough.
+So big and complex applications rely on your URLs and need the routing capabilities because only then, they can become real single-page applications.
 <!---
 [comment]: it works with text, you can rename it how you want